-6250 Photography 1 Grades: 9-12 1.0 Credit
+6250 Photography 1 Grades: 11-12 1.0 Credit

-Creative personal expression is the foundation of the CHS award-winning photography program.
-Photo 1 is designed with interactive lessons providing the real "tricks of the trade" to capture perfectly exposed, well arranged, exciting and memorable images.
-Students will learn how to create breathtaking landscapes, capture movement, portray human portraits with splendid emotion, perfectly compose pictures, and take studio-quality shots with your own fancy camera or smartphone, and more!
-You'll also learn artistic elements, color theory, how to work settings on a camera, and all about the different types of lenses.
+Creative projects and personal styles are the foundation of the CHS award-winning photography program.
+Photo 1 is designed with hands on lessons providing the real "tricks of the trade" to capture perfectly exposed, well arranged, exciting and memorable images.
+Students will learn how to create breathtaking images, capture movement, portray human portraits with splendid emotion, perfectly compose pictures, and take studio-quality shots with your own fancy camera or smartphone, and more!
+You will also learn artistic elements, color theory, how to work in manual mode on a camera, and all about the different camera features & buttons.
 Then you will learn to correctly convert, manage, and edit your images using Photoshop, editing software and apps to expressions your images as fine art.
-Students will top off their fabulous experience by framing and submitting their fine art to contests and art shows.
+Students will top off their fabulous experience by framing and submitting their fine art to contests and art shows and making gifts.
 Whether at school, in your home, or on vacation you'll know how to take pictures like a pro!
-Isn't it time to start shooting and sharing your artistic photos with pizazz?
 An app filter or more expensive camera won't guarantee your pictures are satisfying and impressive... only the right skills can do that.
 And you find this all in Photo 1!
 Fees: \$20.

-6260 Photography 2 Grades: 10-12 1.0 Credit
+6260 Photography 2 Grades: 11-12 1.0 Credit

-Been taking pictures for a while?
-That's ok.
+Have you been taking pictures for a while?
+Great!
 It's time to expand your confidence & versatility behind the camera.
 And Photo 2 is your class!
 You'll quickly review the basics then move into the advanced training, mechanics & techniques of digital cameras from a professional angle.
 We will, also, dive into advanced skills in Photoshop, personal web sites & social media galleries.
-You will explore your style with personal projects creating a portfolio concentrating on complex aspects of exposure, printmaking skills, lighting and composition that is sure to impress all!
-You will also learn the historical events and trends that gave rise to photography as and shaped the current attitudes, aesthetics, and direction of photography.
-Students will top off their fabulous experience by printing, framing and submitting their fine art photo prints to contests and art shows.
-Light metering, projecting emotion, using rhythm increase impact, making a statement, connecting to your local photography community, finding the fresh angle on your subject, telling the story with your camera, using the "magic hour" effectively, snapping images with complete confidence in your results, creating dimension and depth that draws people into your pictures and SO MUCH MORE waiting for you in photo2!
+You will explore your style with personal projects creating a portfolio concentrating on complex aspects of exposure, printmaking skills, lighting and composition guaranteed to impress all!
+You will also learn the historical events and trends that gave rise to photography and shaped the current attitudes, aesthetics, and direction of image making.
+Students will top off their fabulous experience by printing, framing, and submitting their fine art photo prints to contests and art shows.
+Light metering, capturing emotion, increasing impact, making a statement, connecting to your local photography community, finding the fresh angle on your subject, telling the story with your camera, using the "magic hour" effectively, snapping images with complete confidence in your results, creating dimension and depth that draws people into your pictures and SO MUCH MORE is waiting for you in Photo2!
 Fees: \$20.
 Prerequisite(s): Photo 1.

-6271 The Science and Art of Photography Grades: 10-12
+6271 The Science and Art of Photography (Film Photography) Grades: 10-12 1.0 Credit